Environment Best Practices

 To ensure that your robot can run as expected in a production environment, make sure that the experience you have while building a robot accurately replicates the experience that the robot will have while running on its environment.

-Periodically throughout the day, monitor your robot agents.
-For example, ensure that all expected agents are up and running.
+Periodically throughout the day, monitor your environments.
+For example, ensure that all environments remain up and running.

 Maintain Good Performance

 A robot works in an application like a person does.
-Before creating your robots, understand the performance implications.
+Before creating your robots, understand their performance implications.

 For example, consider a scenario in which ten robots are active in an application at a time.
 Determine whether the robots could impact the performance of the application, and take the appropriate action.
-For instance, you could reduce the number of robots, run the robots overnight, or increase the capacity of the machine that hosts the application.
+You could reduce the number of robots, run the robots overnight, or increase the capacity of the machine that hosts the application.